 An unlikely destination for surfing, Scotland is a complete surprise to many.
 But the surf crowds who come here know exactly where to find epic waves.
 The town of Thurso, one of the largest towns in the Highlands, is home to some of the best surfing spots in Europe.
 Huge swells come in from the North Sea and Atlantic, with legendary barrels to make your surf trip one to remember.
 Thurso Bay is also a great base for exploring the surrounding countryside and offers a lovely selection of traditional shops, cafes, bars and restaurants.

 No-one wants to be stuck in the car when the wilderness is so enticing.
 But in Scotland, drives are out of this world.
-So get behind the wheel and go to one of these amazing places:
+So get behind the wheel and enjoy a scenic driving route by going to one of these amazing places:

 Quite possibly one of the most magical driving routes you will ever do, the A82 is drama personified.
 You’ll be gasping with wonder as you marvel at the surreal hills, mountains and valleys.
 There are plenty of stopping points to take pictures, and the road links Fort William to Loch Lomond, two of the top destinations for holidaymakers.